Consultation: Provisional Approval pathway for prescription medicines

 Content of submissions

-We are seeking specific feedback on aspects of the Provisional Approval registration process (from pre-market registration applications through to automatic lapsing or full registration) and the proposed post-market requirements for provisionally registered medicines outlined in the consultation paper.
+We sought specific feedback on aspects of the Provisional Approval registration process (from pre-market registration applications through to automatic lapsing or full registration) and the proposed post-market requirements for provisionally registered medicines outlined in the consultation paper.
 Submissions may address any or all of the questions within the paper, as well as any other relevant issues.

 What will happen